 More than 30 breweries call the Richmond area home (find help narrowing the field here).
 A good one for a quick cameo is Ardent (it’s also right by ZZQ if you decide to swap smoked meats for Lille Pearl around lunchtime).
 The kid- and dog-friendly patio is a great place to sample a summery Saison or a tart Gose.

 ACTIVITY INTERLUDE: Shopping in Carytown

 Instead of beer, it might be time to break up all this snacking with some shopping.
 Carytown is a fun strip of shops that’s easy to wander through in an hour or two.
-Look for a new read at Chop Suey Books, something to listen to at Plan 9 Records, a quirky gift at Mongrel, some nostalgic candy from Rocket Fizz, some Asian snacks or gifts from either Tokyo Market or Sen Organic Market (don’t miss the extensive selection of onigiri), or wander through the many vintage clothing options.
+Look for a new read at Chop Suey Books, something to listen to at Plan 9 Records, a quirky gift at Mongrel, some Asian snacks or gifts from either Tokyo Market or Sen Organic Market (don’t miss the extensive selection of onigiri), or wander through the many vintage clothing options.
 If you need a quick cocktail break since you skipped the beer stop, the Jasper opens at 5.

 5 p.m.
 Oyster snack at Rappahannock